SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 Deep venous thrombosis (DVT) (or thrombophlebitis) is the medical name to describe blood clots that form in the veins of the legs.
 This is a common problem following many types of surgical procedures.
 These blood clots form in the large veins of the calf.
 They may continue to grow and extend up into the veins of the thigh, and in some cases into the veins of the pelvis.

-It is true that some people develop DVT even though they have not undergone any recent surgery.
-But the risk is much higher following surgery-especially surgery involving the pelvis or the lower extremities.
+Some people indeed develop DVT even though they have not undergone any recent surgery.
+However, the risk is much higher following surgery-especially surgery involving the pelvis or the lower extremities.
 There are logical reasons why there is more risk.

 Preventing DVT